Home

 Like a birth plan, we can consider what is important, have key conversations, and make arrangements to help support certain outcomes.
 This process can also illuminate areas of our life in need of greater tending.

 Intentionally engaging with cycles of dying, death, and rebirth exercises our muscles of surrender.
-This can increase our capacity to remain present with the fundamental nature of change, uncertainty, and suffering.
+This increases our capacity to stay present with the fundamental nature of change, uncertainty, and suffering.

 Get in Touch